lowRISC/ibex/doc/03_reference/security.rst

 Other values of **dummy_instr_mask** are legal, but will have a less predictable impact.

 The interval between instruction insertion is randomized in the core using an LFSR.
+The initial seed and output permutation for this LFSR can be set using parameters from the top-level of Ibex.
 Sofware can periodically re-seed this LFSR with true random numbers (if available) via the **secureseed** CSR.
 This will make the insertion interval of dummy instructions much harder for an attacker to predict.